wittytank662/Discord-Bot/README.txt

-daily - every 24 hours claim free money ping - gives time it takes to ping the bot leaderboard - money leaderboard
+daily - every 24 hours claim free money ping - gives time it takes to ping the bot leaderboard - money leaderboard coinflip - 50/50 chance to double your wager